News Releases

 - Now is the time for members to understand how their products are classified and what their tariff responsibilities will be.

 This is an issue of considerable significance, which has the potential to cause major short-term and long-term disruption, and to harm the direct selling industry in both Canada and the US.
-Members should not hesitate to contact Peter Maddox at peter@dsa.ca or 416.903.8518 at any time with questions or concerns.
+Members should contact Peter Maddox at peter@dsa.ca or 416.903.8518 at any time with questions or concerns.